evidentlyai/evidently/docs/book/installation/self_hosting.md

 description: How to self-host the open-source Evidently UI service.
 ---

 In addition to using Evidently Python library, you can self-host a UI service to get a monitoring Dashboard and organize the results of your evaluations.
-This is optional: you can also run evaluations in your Python environment and render results directly in Python or export them elsewhere.
+This is optional: you can also run evaluations and render results directly in Python or export them elsewhere.

 {% hint style="info" %}
 **Evidently Cloud.** To get a managed version of the Dashboard with extra features, sign up for the free [Evidently Cloud](cloud_account.md) account.